 There are two more church services in London that didn’t quite make our list of Top 10 free events, but we’re going to mention them here anyway, because they’re also worth doing (we should have done a Top 20 list!).
 There’s a Sunday service at the Tower of London, and another Sunday service at Hampton Court.
 Craig has written a review of the Tower of London service and Hampton Court service as well.

 London: A Visitor’s Guide

 Have you seen our guidebook?
 Honest reviews of 200 London attractions with money-saving tips, opening times, prices and maps

-The Natural History Museum is known as the “dead zoo” and houses more than 69 million specimens from our prehistoric past to the present day.
-The dinosaur bones are a particular favourite, but they also cover earthquakes, volcanos and the oceans.
+The Natural History Museum is a taxidermist’s dream, because it houses 69 million specimens from Earth’s prehistoric past to the present day.
+The dinosaur bones are a particular favourite for children, but they also cover earthquakes, volcanos and the oceans.
 Read Craig’s review of the Natural History Museum to see what it’s like.
 10 AM to 5.50 PM (Mon-Sun); Last entry 20 mins before closingCost: Free

-At 203 feet Primrose Hill is a bit of a climb, but it’s well-worth the effort – it boasts one of the best views of the London skyline.
-Its position north of Regent’s Park gives you a fine view of London Zoo below, as well as the City in the distance and Canary Wharf to the east.
-You should be able to pick out the Houses of Parliament, St. Paul’s and the Shard, but there’s a big silver plaque to help you.
+At 203-feet Primrose Hill is a bit of a climb, but it’s well-worth the effort – it boasts one of the best views of the London skyline.
+Its position north of Regent’s Park gives you a fine view of London Zoo, the distant City skyscrapers, and Canary Wharf to the east.
+You should also be able to pick out the Houses of Parliament, St. Paul’s and the Shard, but there’s a big silver plaque to help you.
 Check out Craig’s review of Primrose Hill for some more photos of the view.